EdoLabWorks/Node-WebControl/README.md

 Upon receiving the confirmation code, the web control interface will show an ON/OFF message to each corresponding device HTML section.
 The button color will also change indicating an ON or OFF state condition.

-Make sure all dependencies (express, body-parser and socket.io) are installed before running the application.
+Make sure all dependencies are installed before running the application.

 ## Installation
 To install all dependencies, use the following CLI command inside the app root folder.